Judecoin/information/rpc-doc/wallet-rpc.md

 ### **set_daemon**

-Connect the RPC server to a JUDEcoin daemon.
+Connect the RPC server to a Judecoin daemon.

 Inputs: